HPI-Information-Systems/QuaggaLib/README.md

 This is especially helpful if you are developing your own parser modules, as parts of the potentially complex processing steps can be skipped.

 ### Extending QuaggaLib
-_coming soon._
+... is possible.

 ## Reference

 > Repke, Tim and Krestel R. *Bringing Back Structure to Free Text Email Conversations with Recurrent Neural Networks.* ECIR 2018

-For more details, please check out our website at: https://hpi.de/naumann/projects/web-science/business-communication-analysis/email-structure.html
+For more details, please check out our website at: https://hpi.de/naumann/projects/web-science/mimir-corpus-exploration-and-knowledge-management/email-structure.html

 ### Abstract
 Email communication plays an integral part of everybody’s